Skip to main content

 Energy per pulse (μJ)

-Depending on the repetition rate, discussion with Giacomo Coslovich is highly encouraged
+Depending on the wavelength, discussion with Giacomo Coslovich is highly encouraged

 Pulse Duration (fs)